Kong/docs.konghq.com/app/plugins/runscope.md

 ## How it works

-This plugin sends API traffic data to your Runscope bucket using the [Runscope API][runscope-api].
+This plugin sends API, Route, or Service traffic data to your Runscope bucket using the [Runscope API][runscope-api].

 It is important to be aware of performance when configuring this plugin.
-For example, be aware that logging the request and response bodies might slow down your traffic if your API is under heavy load.
-If your API works with significantly large request or response bodies, consider turning off this feature by updating the `log_body` configuration.
+For example, be aware that logging the request and response bodies might slow down your traffic if your API, Route, or Service is under heavy load.
+If your API, Route, or Service works with significantly large request or response bodies, consider turning off this feature by updating the `log_body` configuration.

 ----